Bandlou/red-cowboy/README.md

 # Red Cowboy
 - Game engine: __Unreal (v5.0)__
 - Contribution: __Louis BANDELIER__
+- Keywords: __lock system__, __animation tree__, __behavior tree__

-A 4-day project to try to implement some basic RDR2 gameplay features.
+A 4-day project to try to implement a RDR2 lock system on Unreal Engine 5.0.
+NPCs use a behavior tree to freely roam and react to the player's actions.
+The player can lock an NPC and interact with him.

 ## Showcase
 ![Demo](ReadmeAssets/Demo.gif)